-The label on a package of food must include the name and business address in Australia of the supplier of the food.
+The label on a package of food must include the name and business address of the food supplier in Australia.
 The term 'supplier' includes the packer, manufacturer, the vendor or importer of the food.
-Business address means a description of the location of the premises from which the business in question is being operated, but does not include a postal address.
+Business address means a description of the location of the premises from which the business in question is being operated but does not include a postal address.